Welcome to Wren Cabinet Makers

 The small family business of Bob Hunter, gifted wood-carver, is in the picturesque village of Thirlby, under the Hambleton Hills in the lea of Whitestonecliffe where he has lived all his life.
 He works in a converted smallholding and this is Pear Tree House.

-All his furniture and wood-carvings are produced by Bob, his daughter Jackie, who is one of few lady wood-carvers in the trade and his two sons, David and Gary, who are both skilled cabinet makers.
+All his furniture and wood-carvings are produced by Bob, his daughter Jackie, who is one of few lady wood-carvers in the trade his two sons, David and Gary and his grandson jack who are all skilled cabinet makers.

 Visitors to the home of the Wren will not be disappointed, in fact, they will find it a rewarding experience as they view the fine furniture on display, the beautiful grain of the wood enhanced by outstanding craftsmanship.